KenKundert/quantiphy/doc/user.rst

 Finally, you can also specify *scale* and *ignore_sf* as named arguments.
 *scale* allows you to scale the value or convert it to different units.
 It is described :ref:`in a bit <scaling upon creation>`. *ignore_sf* indicates that any scale factors should be ignored.
-This is one way of handling units whose name starts with a scale factor character.
+This is :ref:`one way <ambiguity>` of handling units whose name starts with a scale factor character.
 For example:

     >>> x = Quantity('1m')                                  # unitless value
     >>> print(x, x.real, x.units, sep=', ')